 The RIO has a built-in web server that can be accessed by typing the IP address of the controller into a standard web browser.
 The controller comes from the factory without any IP address assigned so a user must go through the steps outlined above to establish an IP address before the web-server is accessible.
-Here's an example screenshot of the web server:
+Figure 3 shows an output of the RIO Web Server: